How Do Singers Make Money From Events?

 #16Live streaming concerts

-Performing concerts to a live audience over the internet is becoming more and more popular.
+Performing concerts to a live audience over the internet are becoming more and more popular.
 Fans love low-key, intimate concerts that they are a unique part of.
 It will really help to build that rapport and create strong bonds with your fans.

 YouTube and Facebook shows are also a good way to connect with your fans and earn some money.
 You can use live streams to promote your music, merch or even a show and sell tickets to bring in that revenue.